Gender pay gap in the United States: Pensions

 According to a report by the United States Congress Joint Economic Committee, the gender pay gap jeopardizes women's retirement security.
 Of the multiple sources of income Americans rely on later in life, many are directly linked to a worker's earnings over his or her career.
 According to research, women have about 30% less saved by the time they retire.
 The Center for American Progress found that by the end of a woman's career, a full-time working woman will have lost out on $417,400 of income.
 Social Security benefits, based on lifetime earnings, and defined benefit pension distributions that are typically calculated using a formula based on a worker's tenure and salary during peak-earnings years.
 The persistent gender pay gap leaves women with less income from these sources than men.
 For example, older women's Social Security benefits are 71% of older men's benefits ($11,057 for women versus $15,557 for men in 2009).
 Incomes from public and private pensions based on women's own work were just 60% and 48% of men's pension incomes, respectively.

 Legal regulation

 Federal laws

 In 2009, President Barack Obama signed the Lilly Ledbetter Fair Pay Act.
 This law extended the statute of limitations on cases where a worker found that they were receiving discriminatory pay, allowing them to sue and receive recompense more than six months after they received the pay.
 This was seen as a victory for those fighting against the gender wage gap, because if a woman at the end of her career found that she had been making less money than men who were doing the same work, she now had more than six months from the date of her last pay check to file a claim and possibly receive the wages that were denied.

+As of 2024, all U.S. states have anti-discrimination laws addressing gender pay inequality, but enforcement varies due to differing language.
+All states also adhere to the Equal Pay Act of 1963, which prohibits sex-based pay discrimination.
+Recently, many states have enacted stronger laws, including those promoting pay transparency and restricting wage history inquiries.